 - Fumigation, contact your fumigation provider

 Costs associated with diagnostic testing may vary according to the type of test.

 Meeting Australia’s food laws

 Imported food for human consumption must comply with the requirements of the Imported Food Control Act 1992, as well as Australian state and territory food laws.
 Among other things, these laws require all food, including imported food, to meet the standards set out in the Australia New Zealand Food Standards Code (the Code).

-The Australian Government Department of Agriculture administers the Imported Food Control Act 1992.
+The Australian Government Department of Agriculture, Water and the Environment administers the Imported Food Control Act 1992.
 This legislation provides for the inspection and control of imported food using a risk-based border inspection program, the Imported Food Inspection Scheme.